SantiagoLopezDavid/Famous-Paintings-Database-Analysis/README.md

 ## Data Sources
 The Dataset used for this analysis is composed of multiple `csv` files containing information about famous paintings, museums, and more.

+## Project Files
+- `Questions.txt`: Contains 22 questions to be answer realted to the Database.
+- `Answers.sql`: PostgreSQL Script for each query.
+Some of the questons have multiple answers as there are more than one way to provide an answer.
+Aswell, there are comments to provide more insoght into the solution process.

 ## Tools
 - **Excel**: Data cleaning & preparation.
 - PGAdmin4: Data Analysis using **PostgreSQL** queries.